 ReviewsNo reviews yet

-Tikal is one of Guatemala’s most important tourism site, enjoyed annually by thousands of visitors from all over the world.
+Tikal is one of Guatemala’s most important tourist sites, enjoyed annually by thousands of visitors from all over the world.
 Tikal National Park, which included the archaeological complex and the surrounding rainforest, is a UNESCO World Heritage Site.

 The name Tikal may be derived from Yucatec Maya Language, it is said to be a relatively modern name meaning “at the waterhole”.
 The name was apparently applied to one of the site’s ancient reservoirs by hunters and travelers in the region.
 It has alternatively been interpreted as meaning ” place of many voices” in Itza Maya language.
 Tikal, however, is not the ancient name for the site but rather the name adopted shortly after its discovery in the 1840s.